npsot_bluebonnet_full_color

 Maintenance

 Withstands severe drought and high heat.
+Slow growing.
 Also fairly resistant to disease and insect problems.
-Spring, fall, winter: Prune only as needed to remove weak limbs or to raise canopy for walkways.
+Prune only as needed to remove weak limbs or to raise canopy for walkways.
 Galls that form on leaves are not harmful to the tree.
-Spring: Add mulch to improve drought tolerance, fertility.
-Propagation: Seed, Sucker transplant.
+Add mulch to improve drought tolerance in the spring.
+Propagation: seed, sucker transplant.

 Comments

 A tree or large shrub with gray, ridged bark.
-Leaves up to 3 inches long, smaller than those of Sugar Hackberry, with smooth margins, sometimes with teeth in the apical half, a pointed tip, and a slightly asymmetric base, the upper surface somewhat rough to the touch and darker green than the lower surface, midrib and veins light yellow on the lower.
-Flowers inconspicuous.
-Fruit spherical, 1/4 inch in diameter, reddish.
-This is the native hackberry of western United States.
-The sweetish fruit is eaten by wildlife.
+Leaves up to 3 inches long, (smaller than those of Sugar Hackberry) a pointed tip, and a slightly asymmetric base.
+The leaf upper surface somewhat rough to the touch and darker green than the lower surface.
+Flowers are inconspicuous.
+The fruit is a spherical berry, 1/4 inch in diameter, reddish.
+This is the native hackberry of the Western United States.
 The branches often have deformed bushy growths called witches’-brooms, produced by mites and fungi.
-The leaves bear rounded, swollen galls caused by tiny, jumping plant lice.

-Previous Scientific Name(s): Synonym/s: Celtis laevigata var. reticulata, Celtis brevipes, Celtis occidentalis
+Previous Scientific Name(s): Celtis laevigata var. reticulata, Celtis brevipes, Celtis occidentalis

 References